ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

 1. A secure connection to one or both of the Aggregator endpoints could not be established.

-1. The task lifetime is too long.
+1. The task lifetime is too long (if the `task_interval` task extension is in use; see {{todo-fix-dap-reference}}).

 A protocol participant MUST opt out if:

-1. The task has ended.
+1. The task has ended (if the `task_interval` task extension is in use; see
+   {{todo-fix-dap-reference}}).

 1. The DAP batch mode or VDAF is not implemented.

-1. One of the extensions is not recognized.

-1. One of the extension types appear more than once.

 The behavior of each protocol participant is determined by whether or not they opt in to a task.

 ## Client Behavior

-Upon receiving a `TaskConfig` from the Author, the Client decides whether to opt into the task as described in {{provisioning-a-task}}.
+Upon receiving a `TaskConfiguration` from the Author, the Client decides whether to opt into the task as described in {{provisioning-a-task}}.
 If the Client opts out, it MUST NOT attempt to upload reports for the task.

 Once the client opts into a task, it may begin uploading reports for the task to the Leader.
-The extension codepoint `taskprov` MUST be offered in both the Leader and the Helper's report extensions.
-The extension may be included in either the public or private report extensions; it is RECOMMENDED that the extension be included in the public extensions.
-In addition, each report's task ID MUST be computed as described in {{definition}}.

-The Client SHOULD advertise the task configuration by specifying the encoded `TaskConfig` described in {{definition}} in the "DAP-Taskprov" HTTP header, but MAY choose to omit this header in order to save network bandwidth.
+The Client SHOULD advertise the task configuration by specifying the encoded `TaskConfiguration` described in {{definition}} in the "DAP-Taskprov" HTTP header, but MAY choose to omit this header in order to save network bandwidth.
 However, the Leader may respond with "unrecognizedTask" if it has not been configured with this task.
 In this case, the Client MUST retry the upload request with the "DAP-Taskprov" HTTP header.

 ## Leader Behavior